 (a) A lawyer's fee shall be reasonable.
 The factors to be considered in determining the reasonableness of a fee include the following:

-(1) the time and labor required, the
+(1) the time and labor required, the novelty and

-requisite to perform the legal service properly;
+perform the legal service properly;

 (2) the likelihood, if apparent to the client, that the acceptance of the particular employment will preclude other employment by the lawyer;